 - CRMJ 2010, Introduction to Law Enforcement (3): This course is a study of the historical background of law enforcement in the United States.
 The course addresses constitutional limitations on law enforcement, objectives of law enforcement, and the processes of law enforcement.

-- CRMJ 208, Terrorism and Homeland Security (3): This course provides an overview of terrorism and the United States' response by Homeland Security.
+- CRMJ 1030, Understanding Terrorism (3): This course provides an overview of terrorism and the United States' response by Homeland Security.
 This course examines a number of definitions for terrorism and then delves into its history and development, terrorism as it exists today, and the issues surrounding Homeland Security.

 Schedule of Courses